Driving Under the Influence of Marijuana

 The Debate Over Driving Limits and Marijuana Use

 It is common knowledge that most states have established a 0.08% blood alcohol level as the maximum legal limit for drivers over the age of 21.
-However, with the recent legalization of the use of recreational marijuana in some states and also the legalization of medical marijuana, there are concerns about operating under the influence laws for drivers who smoke or consume marijuana.
-The police and prosecutors have been overzealous in these prosecutions and experienced defense lawyers are stepping up to keep innocent drivers from being wrongfully prosecuted.
+However, with the legalization of the use of recreational marijuana and medical marijuana, there are concerns about operating under the influence laws for drivers who smoke or consume marijuana.
+The police and prosecutors have been overzealous in these prosecutions, and experienced defense lawyers are stepping up to keep innocent drivers from being wrongfully prosecuted.
 Similarly, judges are seeking to make an example out of those accused of driving under the influence of marijuana (OWPD), and it takes an aggressive and fearless defense lawyer to do what is necessary to get the client the most lenient sentence possible.

 Driving Limits – Driving Under the Influence of Marijuana

-Even though Michigan has allowed medical marijuana for several years, it does not have a driving limit set for being able to legally operate a motor vehicle after having consumed marijuana.
-This has been the impetus for many defense motions in matters where people are being prosecuted for driving under the influence of marijuana when they possess valid Medical Marijuana cards.
-The lawyers at LEWIS & DICKSTEIN, P.L.L.C. have filed several such motions successfully.
+Even though Michigan allows medical and recreational marijuana, it does not have a driving limit set for being able to operate a motor vehicle after having consumed marijuana legally.
+The ambiguity in the law has been the impetus for many defense motions in matters where people are prosecuted for driving under the influence of marijuana.
+The government is still charging drivers even when they possess valid Medical Marijuana cards.
+The lawyers at LEWIS & DICKSTEIN, P.L.L.C. have filed several such motions successfully and will do whatever is necessary to seek a dismissal of all charges in your case.

 What is a Reasonable Standard?